-If you are applying for the part time course, click apply now:
+If you are applying for this course from within the UK click Apply Now

-Course starts: 16 September 2019Apply now
+Course starts: 16 September 2024Apply now

 Our teaching methods develop subject-specific knowledge and transferable skills that enhance employability.
 These include skills in communication, analysis, research, teamwork, writing and presentations.

 You will be taught via lectures, demonstrations, workshops, seminars, screenings, group and individual projects, and independent learning.

 Assessment methods include portfolios of practical work (short films, documentaries, advertisements, music videos, showreels, scripts), production files, essays, examinations, reports and presentations.